-- For homeowners who want to get rid of a yellow jacket nest themselves, wear as many layers of clothing as possible to protect from stings.
+- If DIYing, wear as many layers of clothing as possible to protect from stings.

 - Have a well-thought-out escape route once you begin disrupting the nest that is free from items that may trip you, such as outdoor toys, lawn items, lawn furniture, and garden tools.

-- It’s best to leave yellow jacket removal to the professionals, especially if someone in the household is allergic, to avoid being stung and risking an allergic reaction.
+- Consider leaving yellow jacket removal to the professionals, especially if someone in the household is allergic, to avoid being stung and risking an allergic reaction.

 STEP 1: Locate the nest.

-If yellow jackets are buzzing about the property, it’s important to locate the source of the pests’ home.
-Whether this is an underground yellow jacket nest or a yellow jacket nest in a wall, knowing exactly where these wasps are hiding is going to help avoid the area and prevent getting stung.
+If yellow jackets are buzzing about the property, it’s important for the resident to locate the source of the pests’ home.
+Whether this is an underground yellow jacket nest or a yellow jacket nest in a wall, knowing exactly where these wasps are hiding is going to help the residents avoid the area and prevent getting stung.
 Additionally, knowing the exact location of the nest will help when a pest control professional is involved so the homeowner can point to the problem areas.